Void VR Review: Star Wars Secrets of the Empire

 We are only casual Star Wars fans, but found this to be incredibly fun and well-executed; the Void far exceeded my expectations.
 While I wouldn’t pay to do this version of the Void again, I would for the ‘Ghostbusters Dimension’ mission in Las Vegas.
 If the Void ever made a Terminator or Jurassic Park experience, I’d do those in an instant.
 (I’d likewise pay pretty much whatever they wanted to charge for a walk-through of the original Journey into Imagination.)

-Finally, Millennium Falcon: Smugglers Run will offer a vaguely similar type of interactive attraction (minus the VR), but it’s also possible that the time and headache of waiting in line at Star Wars: Galaxy’s Edge will far eclipse the ‘cost’ of doing the Void.
-Obviously, that’s not an apples to apples comparison; just throwing it out there as something to consider for families of Star Wars fans who are averse to crowds and don’t mind the idea of ‘buying their way’ of out lines–or visiting Walt Disney World before Star Wars Land opens.
+Finally, Millennium Falcon: Smugglers Run offers a vaguely similar type of interactive attraction (minus the VR), but we’d argue that the duration, intimacy of the experience, and complete control offered by Star Wars: Secrets of the Empire is superior to Millennium Falcon: Smugglers Run.
+Obviously, that’s not an apples to apples comparison; just throwing it out there as something to consider for families of Star Wars fans who want to continue their Galaxy’s Edge experience (or perhaps don’t score a Star Wars: Rise of the Resistance boarding group).

 Have you done the Void VR?
 Did you do Star Wars – Secrets of the Empire or Ralph Breaks VR?
 Was it worth the money?
 Do you agree or disagree with our review?
 Any questions we can help you answer?
 Hearing your feedback–even when you disagree with us–is both interesting to us and helpful to other readers, so please share your thoughts below in the comments!